The Problem With Psilocybin Retreats

 What I Don’t Like About Psilocybin Retreats:

-Eating some mushrooms or ayahuasca, having a cathartic vomit session, and then chatting with some uber spiritual therapists is probably not the long-term cure.
-The staff at a weeklong retreat do not know you well enough to provide quality counseling, and there is no way around this conundrum.
+Eating some mushrooms or ayahuasca, having a cathartic vomit session, and then chatting with some uber spiritual therapists is probably not the ideal long term solution.
+The staff at a weeklong retreat do not know you well enough to provide quality counseling beyond what pertains directly to the experience, and I don’t see a way around this conundrum.
 There may be a period of elevated mood after the visit, but you can have more sustainable results combining it with supportive therapy at home.

 I cannot change some limitations of a retreat format, but I have created what I think would have been the perfect retreat for ME.